erwinluis/splitable_doc/README.md

 * transaction_id: This is so that you have a unique transaction_id in your system regarding this transaction.
 Also if merchant needs to contact Splitable regarding the payment then this value would be required.
 This parameter is also required for issuing refund.

 Please note that a callback is always a `POST` request.

+### Code in Ruby

+`Checkout with Splitable` does not depend on any language.
+The http `POST` request can be made in any lanauge.
+We at Splitable.com use `ruby` as programming language.
+Here are some code snippets which might help you understand the API better.

+Below is an example of `POST` request being sent to `https://www.splitable.com/api/splits` and the response is being parsed.

+    conn = Faraday.new(:url => 'https://www.splitable.com') do |builder|
+      builder.use Faraday::Request::UrlEncoded  # convert request params as "www-form-urlencoded"
+      builder.use Faraday::Response::Logger     # log the request to STDOUT
+      builder.use Faraday::Adapter::NetHttp     # make http requests with Net::HTTP
+    end

+    options = base_data(order, request).merge(line_items_data(order, request))
+    response = conn.post '/api/splits', options
+    data = ActiveSupport::JSON.decode(response.body)